swcarpentry/r-novice-gapminder/_episodes/01-rstudio-intro.md

 > > _age
 > >     * We can only start variable names with letters or dots not followed by a number.
 > > min-length
-> >     * We can only use letters, numbers, dots, and underline "_" characters to assign our variable.
+> >     * We can only use letters, numbers, dots, and underline characters.
 > > 2widths
 > >     * We can't start our assignment with a number.
 > > if